Function block diagram: Design

 The connection is oriented, meaning that the line carries associated data from the left end to the right end.
 The left and right ends of the connection line must be of the same type.

 Multiple right connection, also called divergence, can be used to broadcast information from its left end to each of its right ends.
 All ends of the connection must be of the same type.

+Language

 Function Block Diagram is one of five languages for logic or control configuration supported by standard IEC 61131-3 for a control system such as a programmable logic controller (PLC) or a Distributed Control System (DCS).
 The other supported languages are ladder logic, sequential function chart, structured text, and instruction list.